 If You Die Before RMDs Are Required To Begin.
-Generally, if you die before April 1 following the year you reach age 701/2 and your designated beneficiary(ies) is an individual, he or she may elect a distribution method.
+Generally, if you die before April 1 following the year you reach age 701⁄2 and your designated beneficiary(ies) is an individual, he or she may elect a distribution method.
 Your beneficiary(ies) may elect to deplete the IRA by the end of the fifth calendar year following your death or to receive payments based on the designated beneficiary(ies)'s life expectancy.
-If life expectancy payments are elected, the payments must begin by December 31st of the first calendar year following your death.
-However, if your surviving spouse is your sole designated beneficiary, he or she may delay the first distribution until December 31 of the year you would have attained age 701/2 if later, or elect to treat your IRA as his or her own IRA.
+If life expectancy payments are elected, the payments must begin by December 31 of the first calendar year following your death.
+However, if your surviving spouse is your sole designated beneficiary, he or she may delay the first distribution until December 31 of the year you would have attained age 701⁄2, if later.